-Skills Verification Form NEW for 2022 Application
+Skills Verification Form

-This form must be completed and signed by a board certified doctor (preferably an anesthesiologist, surgeon or criticalist), board eligible doctor (completed a three year residency but has not passed the certifying examination) or VTS (preferably anesthesia, surgery or ECC) who works directly with the applicant and can verify that all indicated skills for a particular practice have met the definition of mastery by the applicant.
+This form must be completed and signed by a board-certified (diplomat) doctor (preferably an anesthesiologist, surgeon or criticalist), board eligible doctor (completed a three year residency but has not passed the certifying examination) or VTS (preferably anesthesia, surgery or ECC) who works directly with the applicant and can verify that all indicated skills for a particular practice have met the definition of mastery by the applicant.
+If an applicant works at multiple locations during the case collection year, then an AVTAA approved individual must sign the skills verification form for each location.
+Mastered skills will not be accepted from a location if skills verification is not present.
 Mastery is defined as being able to perform the task safely, with a high degree of success and without being coached or prompted.
 Mastery requires that the applicant has performed the task in a wide variety of patients and situations, not just a handful of times.

-The skills described in this application MUST be performed between January 1 2021 and December 31 2021.
+The skills described in this application MUST be performed between January 1 2022 and December 31 2022.